google/badwolf/docs/bql_query_planner.md

 ```

 This pattern contains two clauses.
 Both need to be satisfied in order to satisfy
 the pattern.
-Another interesting point is that this clauses have a binding
+Another interesting point is that these clauses have a binding
 dependency.
 The first and the second clause in the pattern share the
 ```?child``` binding.
 Remember that a binding takes a non mutable value during
 a binding iteration.
 This means that we have a few options on how we plan to query the graph at hand to see if we can satisfy this pattern.

-1. We get all the children that we can find for Joe, then for each child we try to see if they are the parent of any other kid.
+1. We get all the children that we can find for Joe, then for each child we try to see if they are the parent of any other person.
-2. We look for all kids and get the list of parents, then for each of those parents we try to see if they are the kids of Joe.
+2. We look for all children to get the list of parents, then for each of those parents we try to see if they are a child of Joe.
 3. We get all the children of Joe.
 We also get all parents and children in the graph.
-We take both sets of data and filter our any children in the Graph that whose parent is not a children of Joe.
+We take both sets of data and filter our any children in the Graph whose parent is not a child of Joe.

 All three options are valid options that the planner could chose to try to satisfy the given graph pattern.
-The first one has the benefits of trying to narrow the amount of data to swift through.
-The second option would likely yield large amounts of data to on parents, and then use all that data to find which of this parents is a child of Joe.
-Finally, the third option would allow us to concurrently get the data to satisfy both clauses, but then we will have to reduce it to find the final answer.
+The first one has the benefits of trying to narrow the amount of data to sift through.
+The second option would likely yield large amounts of data on parents, and then use all that data to find which of those parents is a child of Joe.
+Finally, the third option would allow us to concurrently get the data to satisfy both clauses, but we will then have to reduce it to find the final answer.

-If we look a bit more about each of this clauses, we can see that _S(c)_ of the first one is 2, whereas the specificity of the second one is 1.
+If we look a bit more about each of these clauses, we can see that _S(c)_ of the first one is 2, whereas the specificity of the second one is 1.
 It is reasonable to assume that more specific clauses will return less data.
-This assumption may not always hold true, since it depends on the branching factor of our graph, but it is a good intuition on which build the planner.
+This assumption may not always hold true, since it depends on the branching factor of our graph, but it is a good intuition on which to build the planner.

-## Nave Specificity-Based Query planner
+## Naive Specificity-Based Query planner

 BQL uses a pretty simple planner.
 It does not use any statistics about the graph queried.
 The main reason for it is that it may not be available.
 Remember that the details of the storage are abstracted away by the ```storage``` package.
-However, even with such constrains, we can build a pretty efficient planner that will work efficiently across a wide variety of reasonable connected graphs.
+However, even with such constraints, we can build a pretty efficient planner that will work efficiently across a wide variety of reasonable connected graphs.

 The planner (P) will try to satisfy a pattern following the steps described below:

-1. P will create a graph where nodes clauses.
+1. P will create a graph based on the where clauses.
 2. P will add an edge between two clauses if they share a binding.
 The edge will be directed if and only if the two clauses have different specificity.
 The direction will go from higher specificity clause to lower specificity one.